DefinedNet/nebula-docs/src/data/docs/en/quick-start.md

 ---
-title: "Quick Start"
+title: Quick Start
 description: "Nebula Docs: How to create your first overlay network using a Certificate Authority, Lighthouse, and Hosts"
-slug: 'quick-start'
+slug: quick-start
-locale: 'en'
+summary: This section will walk you through setting up a simple nebula network for testing.
+The examples will need to be modified to suit your particular environment.
 ---

 # How to create your first overlay network